tschumi/devbox/README.md

 3. Then create the SSL certs if you diden't allready

 To create the SSL certs i recommend [mkcert](https://github.com/FiloSottile/mkcert).
 It will create a locally-trustet development certificate.
 Just follow the installation instructions for your environment.
-Change yourdomain.com in the following command to your machine name or delete it if you want to stick with localhost.
+The first command requires elevated rights, as it adds the created local CA (Certificate Authority) to the trust store of your environment.
+Change yourdomain.com to your machine name or delete it if you want to stick with localhost.
 ```
+mkcert -install
 mkcert -cert-file httpd/certs/cert.pem -key-file httpd/certs/key.pem yourdomain.com devbox localhost 127.0.0.1 ::1
 ```

 4. Change the root password of the database